 Over the centuries, it has been it has not been easy to be a winegrower in the Alsace region.
-With continual wars between France and Germany since the era of Charlemagne, the region had the distinction of being a battleground, rather than as a famous wine route.
+Amongst the famous and most prestigious wines of France, there are not many that are from Alsace.

 These days Alsatian wines benefit from their status as being in France, not Germany.
 Since the 1950s, with French “savoir-faire”, wines from Alsace have diverged in taste from German wines, becoming sweeter and drier, and at the same time gaining wide-spread recognition.

 Most of the wines produced in this area are white wines, but there is the odd red wine and crémant (sparkling wine) as well.
 Wine tasting in Alsace has bloomed as an industry and appellations like Reisling have become renowned the world over.

 ☞ READ MORE: 14 Amusing French Wine Quotes for a little tipple

 With high-speed train access from Paris, London, and other large European cities, the cities of Strasbourg and Colmar have become tourist hubs as visitors flock to the region to indulge in a bit of sauerkraut, flammkuchen, and wine.